How to choose an authentic and respectful Indigenous gift?

 👉 Choosing an authentic gift also means participating in the preservation of living cultures.

-Many "native-style" items are sold in tourist shops, but are factory-made abroad.
+Many "Indigenous style" objects are sold in tourist shops but are manufactured in factories abroad.
 To be sure of authenticity:

-- Look for the name of the craftsman or community that made it.
+- Look for the name of the artisan or community that made it.

-- Opt for shops run by indigenous artisans or cultural cooperatives.
+- Prioritize shops run by Indigenous artisans or cultural cooperatives.

-- Beware of prices that are too low: a handmade item requires time and know-how.
+- Beware of prices that are too low: a handmade object requires time and expertise.

 2. Observe the materials used